Sahbetdin/Logistic_regression/README.md

 # Logistic_regression
-Fit home-written logistic regression algorithm.
+home-written logistic regression fitting algorithm.
 The data consists of columns that are points in Hogwarts School.
 The targets are the coalitions to which each student belongs.

 For training use: ```python logreg_train.py dataset_train.csv```.